caspergrl/GT-UX-UI-Dec2022-June2023/21-week/01-lesson.md

 ---

-### 1. Instructor Do: Welcome and Today’s Agenda (5 min)

-* **Go to Slide 3:** Welcome students to class.

-### 2. Instructor Do: How a Website “Goes Live” (5 min)

-* **Go to Slides 4-5:** Briefly describe the five steps of the development process:
+## SLIDES 1-3
+Review

+## SLIDE 4
-    * **Design**: thought and discussion goes into the product before coding.
-    * **Prototype**: experimentation and usability testing.
+**Design**: thought and discussion goes into the product before coding.    * **Prototype**: experimentation and usability testing.
-    * **Development**: coding and testing iteratively until the product is done.
+**Development**: coding and testing iteratively until the product is done.
-    * **QA (Quality Assurance)**: making sure the product works as intended.
+**QA (Quality Assurance)**: making sure the product works as intended.
-    * **Launch**: publishing the site for end users.
+**Launch**: publishing the site for end users.
-* **Go to Slides 6-7:** Review the role of UX in the QA process:
-    * QA is testing for bugs: “Does this break when I do this?”
-    * UX conducts a UX/UI Audit: “Does this look and interact like it should?”
-* **Go to Slide 8:** Review the general overview of how to conduct a UX/UI Audit.

-### 3. Instructor Do: Assessing Web Technologies (10 min)
+## SLIDES 5-7
+Review

+## SLIDE 8
+Review

+## SLIDE 9
-* **Go to Slides 9-10:** Review the varieties of site hosting options for a design portfolio.
+Review the varieties of site hosting options for a design portfolio.
 Review a few options for hosting a portfolio site and point out the variety of those options, from coding one’s site to using a simple PDF as a way to share a portfolio.
     * Content Management Systems “CMS” (WordPress, Squarespace)
     * Low-Code Solutions (Wix, Webflow) (very similar to CMS, but with access to _some_ code)
     * No-Code Solutions (UXfolio - fully templatized, ‘drag-and-drop’)